 PhD students

 We are always looking for highly motivated and talented PhD students.
 PhD students can join the lab through EPFL’s PhD program in computer science (EDIC) or computational biology (EDCB).
 The admission process in both programs is centrally handled by EPFL.
-The system allows you to specify labs you are interested in so you do not need to contact Maria.
+The system allows you to specify labs you are interested in.
+ELLIS PhD students still need to be admitted to one of the EPFL’s doctoral programs.

 Summer Research Interns